 In the old world, they used to call these “Artist Jamz.” where a person would draw something and others would do their thing.
-Although we haven’t been known to play overly nice with others if someone presents an empty white-board we did feel it was our absolute responsibility to fill even apart of it.
-This article celebrates the on-the-spot inspiration while explaining what was happening at the time.
+Although we haven’t been known to play overly nice with others if someone presents an empty whiteboard we did feel it was our absolute responsibility to fill even a part of it.
+This article celebrates the on-the-spot inspiration while explaining what was happening then.

 The flight of ChammelstrationMiser 4720K Art Jamz!

 The pictures we are about to show are also relevant to this site as we to some extent had a hand in many of the pictures.
-Sometimes we covered the page while others we simply added onto what the community already made.
-So without any further delay here is just a sample as to what the“ChammelstrationMiser 4720K” telemetry system captured out on the vastness of the internet.
+Sometimes we covered the page while others simply added onto what the community already made.
+So without any further delay here is just a sample of what the“ChammelstrationMiser 4720K” telemetry system captured out on the vastness of the internet.

 Furthermore, you may see references to Night-Mind because the YouTuber reviews things that are spooky or strange that is on the web and Infochammel.
 Couple this was weed legalization and insane food and you’ve completed the strange yet beautiful community that was online.